Apology over Police Scotland's M9 crash death failures

 Keith Brown told the families of Lamara Bell and John Yuill that he was "deeply sorry" for what had happened.

-Police Scotland has been fined £100,000 for its call-handling failures.
+Police Scotland has been fined £100,000 after admitting its failings.

 It took officers three days to arrive at the scene after an initial call was not entered into the force's IT system.